 Austin took an important step toward a more sustainable future by establishing a goal to reach Zero Waste by 2040 and by adopting the Austin Resource Recovery Master Plan.
 But we can’t do it alone.
 In fact, the City of Austin collects just 25 percent of all the materials generated in Austin.
 So, we rely on partnerships with private sector service providers, nonprofits, educational institutions, public agencies, the business community and Austin residents to make Zero Waste a reality.

-On March 2, 2012, the Austin City Council unanimously approved a Single-Use Carryout Bag Ordinance, which will take effect in March 2013.
-The ordinance regulates of the types of bags that can be distributed by business establishments in Austin and encourages a shift to reusable bags.
-The proposed ordinance does not eliminate all plastic or paper carryout bags.
+The Single-Use Carryout Bag Ordinance took effect in March 2013.
+The ordinance regulates of the types of bags that can be distributed by businesses in Austin and encourages a shift to reusable bags.
+For more information, visit www.bringitaustin.com.

 K-12 Youth Education: Generation Zero